-During 2015-16, Chinese aluminium companies established their own mines in the west African country of Guinea and assembled their own low-cost supply chains using large tonnage bulk-shipping from Guinea to China.
-Bauxite from Guinea has grown from zero tonnes in October 2015 to become the largest supplier into China, supplying 30 million tonnes in the last 12 months, as compared to 26 million tonnes from Australia.
+During 2015-16, Chinese aluminium companies vertically integrated by buying and establishing their own mines in Guinea, West Africa, and used large tonnage bulk-shipping from Guinea to China.
+Bauxite tonnages from Guinea has grown from zero tonnes in October 2015 to become the largest supplier into China, supplying 40 million tonnes in the l12 months to 31 January 2019, as compared to 29 million tonnes from Australia.